atpy/atpy.github.com/source/index.rst

     tbl.data['some_column'][3] = 4.5
     tbl.remove_column('some_other_column')

-It is also possible for example to create tables from scratch, add columns, select rows from the table, override the automatically detected input/output type, read/write tables in table sets rather than individual tables, etc. For more details see the documentation below.
+For more details see the documentation below.

 .. toctree::
   :maxdepth: 3